TonyJem/FavoriteBookApp/README.md

 <br>
 <br>

-1. The __first Table View__ is a Prototype Table View and initially is an emty table, where User can add an information about his favorite Book.
+1. The __first Table View__ is a Prototype Table View and initially is an emty table, where User can start adding an information about his favorite Books.

 <img src="/FavoriteBook-screens/screen01.png" width="20%">